2991 Coordinator, Human Rights Commission

 Subject Matter Expertise

-· Experience collaborating with survivors of sexual harassment and assault, including survivors who are women and non-binary people of color, indigenous women, monolingual transgender women, formerly incarcerated women, and sex workers.
-A lived experience that reflects these communities is highly desirable;
+• Experience collaborating with survivors of sexual harassment and assault, including survivors who are women and non-binary people of color, youth, people with disabilities, homeless and marginally housed individuals, indigenous women, monolingual transgender women, formerly incarcerated women, and sex workers.
+A lived experience that reflects these communities is highly desirable

-· Knowledge of criminal justice system, including how cases flow, understanding of general office organization of various city departments and know where differences can be made and the ability to think critically about it.
+• Knowledge of criminal justice system, including how cases flow, understanding of general office organization of various city departments and know where differences can be made and the ability to think critically about it.
+Knowledge/familiarity with San Francisco’s criminal justice, medical, and social services systems strongly preferred

 Management and Interpersonal Skills

-· Kindness and strengths-based leadership: someone who sees value in every person and communicates respect and encouragement to people at all levels; a passionate investment in the well-being and success of office staff and community partners;
+• Kindness and strengths-based leadership: someone who sees value in every person and communicates respect and encouragement to people at all levels; a passionate investment in the well-being and success office staff and community partners

 Community Outreach and Accountability

-· Ability to discuss hard topics and tough choices one-on-one with elected officials, senior policymakers and listening and engaging rank and file prosecutors, police officers and health practitioners;
+• Ability to talk about hard things and tough choices one-on-one with elected officials, senior policymakers and listening and engaging rank and file prosecutors, police officers and health practitioners

 These minimum qualifications establish the education, training, experience, special skills and/or license(s) which are required for employment in the classification.
 Please note, additional qualifications (i.e., special conditions) may apply to a particular position and will be stated on the exam/job announcement.